luyadev/luya/docs/guide/app-admin-module-assets.md

     /**
      * Returns all Asset files to registered in the administration interfaces.
      *
-     * As the adminstration UI is written in angular, the assets must be pre assigned to the adminisration there for the `getAdminAssets()` method exists.
+     * As the admin UI is written in angular the assets must be pre assigned to the admin UI therefore the `getAdminAssets()` method exists.
      *
      * ```php
      * public function getAdminAssets()